jbestcodes/Chama-Vault/README.md

 # Chama Vault
-Chama Vault is a secure, web- based savings tracker built for table banking groups (Chamas).
+Chama Vault is a secure, web-based savings tracker built for table banking groups (Chamas).
 It allows members to view their weekly savings, see group rankings anonymously, and request their saving status via SMS.

 # Project scope